Scott Sieburth

 Scott McNeill Sieburth is an American chemist.

 Sieburth's parents were the librarian Janice Fae Boston and the biologist John McNeill Sieburth.

-Sieburth completed a bachelor's of science degree at Worcester Polytechnic Institute in 1977, and obtained a doctorate from Harvard University in 1983.
+Sieburth completed a Bachelor of Science degree at Worcester Polytechnic Institute in 1977, and obtained a doctorate from Harvard University in 1983.
 He is a professor at Temple University.
 He was elected a fellow of the American Chemical Society in 2010.